Algebra and Combinatorics of the Brion map on Generalized Permutahedra: The Brion Map on Generalized Permutahedra

 \subsection{The Brion Map on Orbit Polytopes}

-We now consider the Brion map on orbit polytopes, making use of the correspondence between orbit polytopes and integer compositions (see \Cref{sec:orbitpolytopes}).
+We now consider the Brion map on orbit polytopes, making use of the correspondence between orbit polytopes and integer compositions from Section~\ref{sec:orbitpolytopes}.
 Given a composition $\lambda = (\lambda_1, \lambda_2, \ldots,\lambda_k)$ of the integer $n$, note that the number of vertices of an orbit polytope in the class $\mathcal{O}_\lambda$ is $\frac{n!}{\lambda_1! \cdots \lambda_k!}$.
-Construct the unlabelled ${\lambda}$\textbf{-layered poset} $p(\lambda)$ with $\lambda_1$ nodes on the first level, $\lambda_2$ on the level above that, and so on until the top level which has $\lambda_k$ nodes; include all possible covering relations between each consecutive pair of levels (see \Cref{fig:lambdalayerposetexample}).
+Construct the unlabelled ${\lambda}$\Def{-layered poset} $p(\lambda)$ with $\lambda_1$ nodes on the first level, $\lambda_2$ on the level above that, and so on until the top level which has $\lambda_k$ nodes; include all possible covering relations between each consecutive pair of levels, see Figure~\ref{fig:lambdalayerposetexample} for an example.

 \begin{theorem} For $\Or_\lambda\in\nOP[I]$, the Brion map on the Hopf monoid of orbit polytopes is given by